Quick stats

 Simple notes for farmers

-Main use: Farmers mostly grow this crop for biofuel seed; hedgerow.
+Main use: Farmers mostly grow this crop for oilseed for biodiesel; hedges; soil conservation.

 Pollination: This crop is mainly pollinated by insect.
 Keeping flowers healthy and having insects like bees in the field helps improve fruit set and yields.

-Where it grows: Tropical America; Africa/Asia It is grouped under: Oil & Industrial.
+Where it grows: Tropics/subtropics; drought-prone areas; cultivated in East Africa It is grouped under: Oil & Industrial.

 Soil: The crop grows best in slightly acidic to near neutral soils, with a pH of about 6 to 7.5.
-It does well in light to medium soils; drought tolerant.
+It does well in well-drained sandy/loam; tolerates marginal soils.
 Good drainage is important, so avoid waterlogged spots.

 Plant spacing: Plant in rows about 300 centimetres apart, and leave about 300 centimetres between plants in the row.
 This gives each plant enough space for roots and canopy to spread.